Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## SignedSub statement

-A valid instance of an SignedSub statement assures that given an input of:
+A valid instance of a SignedSub statement assures that given an input of:

 - A: SignedF
 - B: SignedF